sajadmh/google-sheets-wordle/README.md

 `var guessArray = ['c', 'r', 'a', 'n', 'e']`
 `row = [ [letter: c, fill: invalid], [letter: r, fill: invalid], [letter: a, fill: invalid], [letter: n, fill: invalid], [letter: e, fill: invalid] ]`

-Then, we will access this newly created `row` array of objects.
-We will check each letter and compare it to the Wordle string, `wordle`, utilizing the `forEach` `index` that check if there is an exact letter match in an exact position/index match.
+(2) Then, we will access this newly created `row` array of objects.
+We will check each letter and compare it to the Wordle string, `currentWordle`, utilizing the `forEach` `index` that check if there is an exact letter match in an exact position/index match.

 If the guess is `CRANE` and we are in position 2, we are accessing the "A" in `CR[A]NE`.
-If the Wordle is `TRAIN`, then the `wordle[index]` would result in a match for `CR[A]NE` and `TR[A]IN`, as both letters match in the same position.
+If the Wordle is `TRAIN`, then the `currentWordle[index]` would result in a match for `CR[A]NE` and `TR[A]IN`, as both letters match in the same position.

-This will replace the `fill` from "invalid" to "match" and then remove the letter from the `var wordle` by replacing it with a `0` so that it can no longer be considered "valid" in the next forEach function.
+This will replace the `fill` from "invalid" to "match" and then remove the letter from the `var currentWordle` by replacing it with a `0` so that it can no longer be considered "valid" in the next forEach function.

 ```
 row.forEach((i, index) => {